msu-netlab/MSU_CSCI_566_PAs/README.md

 Implement the application using one of the available messaging technologies.
 You may use any language and any set of packages you like.
-If you are using hosted services, for example [CloudAMQP](https://www.cloudamqp.com/) you need to make sure that you can achieve the performance required in experiment 0 below.
+If you are using hosted services you need to make sure that you can achieve the performance required in experiment 0 below.

 You may place your application nodes on different AWS instances and control delay between them using tc/netem.
 Alternatively, you may deploy your application nodes inside [Mininet](http://mininet.org/), which you learned to use in CSCI&nbsp;466.